fpassow/world_data/owid_covid/queries_and_results.md

 |Montserrat                      |2022|June     |402                   |

+### Months with High Death Rates: Large Countries
+In calendar order, show when a country had at least 200 deaths per million population.
+(Or at least one death per 5000 people.), for countries with more than ten million people.
+Note that the threshold used here is lower than when smaller countries where included.

 ```
--- As above, for countries with more than ten million people.
--- In this case the threshold is 200 deaths per million population.
-(Or at least one death per 5000 people.)
 SELECT [Location], [Year], [MonthName], round([MonthlyNewDeathsPerMillion], 0) AS [DeathsPerMillionPeople]
 FROM #monthly_deaths
 WHERE ([MonthlyNewDeathsPerMillion] >= 200) AND ([MonthlyPopulation] > 10000000)